steveafrost/js-this-readme-v-000/README.md

 // outputs window object
 ```

-This will also output the `window` object, because this simple function call doesn't set the `this` value, and because we aren't in *strict mode*, the value of `this` must be an object, so the default global object `window` is used.
+This will also output the `window` object because this simple function call doesn't set the `this` value.
+Because we aren't in *strict mode*, the value of `this` must be an object, so the default global object `window` is used.

-**Advanced:** Strict mode is a setting that enables better error-checking in your code by prohibiting the use of implicitly declared variables, duplicate parameter names, and other potentially bug-causing behavior, and converting some silent execution errors into not-so-silent ones.
+**Advanced:** Strict mode is a setting that enables better error-checking in your code by prohibiting the use of implicitly declared variables, duplicate parameter names, and other potentially bug-causing behavior.
+Strict mode also converts some silent execution errors into not-so-silent ones.
 For more information, check out the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

 Let's put our function in strict mode: